spacetelescope/pandokia/doc/source/intro.rst

 the database.
 For tests that are "OK-aware", a "FlagOK" button is present on this form, that can be used to mark a failed test "OK".

-From the detailed report, you can return to the treewalker
+From the detailed report, you can return to the treewalker.

 The following screen shots illustrate several commonly-used reports in the system: